software-mansion-labs/expo-horizon/expo-horizon-notifications/README.md

 ```

 ## Behavior
-- With `EXPO_HORIZON=1` → Uses the Meta Horizon–compatible push notification service.
+- On Meta Quest devices → Uses the Meta Horizon–compatible push notification service.
-- Without `EXPO_HORIZON` → Falls back to the default `expo-notifications` behavior.
+- On standard Android devices → Falls back to the default `expo-notifications` behavior using Firebase Cloud Messaging.
-- On iOS → The `EXPO_HORIZON` flag has no effect; behavior is always the same as `expo-notifications`.
+- On iOS it should have no effect; behavior is always the same as `expo-notifications`.

-This ensures compatibility across Horizon OS, standard Android devices, and iOS.

 ## Features supported on Meta Horizon OS

 | Function Name                                                                    | Meta Quest          | Notes                                                                                                         |
 | -------------------------------------------------------------------------------- | ------------------- | ------------------------------------------------------------------------------------------------------------- |